-- Most current POC; - Current assessment on which the POC is based; - Number of services used in the calendar year; and - Most recent six months of progress notes.
+- Most current Plan of Care, - Current assessment on which the Plan of Care is based, - Number of services used in the calendar year, and - Most recent six months of progress notes.

 The transferring support coordination provider shall provide services up to the transfer of the records and is eligible to bill for support coordination services during the month of transfer when the provider has cooperated and met all requirements.
 In the month the transfer occurs, the receiving support coordination provider shall begin services within three days after the transfer of records, and is eligible to bill for services the first full month after the transfer of records.